 Loyola student selected to attend conference with Pope Francis in Assisi, Italy

 Rennae Wigton, ’20, a psychology and theology major, was selected out of 3,400 applicants from 115 countries to attend the “Economy of Francesco” conference in Assisi, Italy.
-Wigton, who is also working toward her Master of Theological Studies at Loyola, will be one of 2,000 participants under the age of 35 to attend the conference, which will be held on March 26-28, 2020.
+Wigton, who is also working toward her Master of Theological Studies at Loyola, will be one of 2,000 participants under the age of 35 to attend the conference.

-The conference—which was an initiative started by Pope Francis—will host young researchers and entrepreneurs who are interested in the economy, environment, poverty, inequalities, new technologies, inclusive finance, sustainable development, and humanity.
+An initiative started by Pope Francis, the conference will host young researchers and entrepreneurs who are interested in the economy, environment, poverty, inequalities, new technologies, inclusive finance, sustainable development, and humanity.
 Speakers at the meeting include, Nobel Prize economist Amartya Sen, food security activist Vandana Shiva, and Muhamad Yunus, a pioneer of microcredit.

 Participants will have the opportunity to meet with Pope Francis and make a solemn pact with him—ensuring their commitment to change the current economy and give a soul to tomorrow's economy.